Edgar Pangborn: Writing

 Because of his educational background and early interests, Pangborn's works often deal with musical themes.
-Music plays a prominent role both in Davy and A Mirror For Observers.
+Music plays a prominent role both in Davy and A Mirror For Observers, and the protagonist of "The Music Master of Babylon" is a pianist living alone in a ruined New York.
 Pangborn's works are also known for being humane and poignant in a way that nevertheless allows for some dark themes and raunchy humor.

 In his introduction to Pangborn's posthumous story collection Still I Persist In Wondering, Spider Robinson observed: "[Pangborn] said again and again in his books that love is not a condition or an event or even a state of mind—that love is a country, which we are sometimes privileged to visit."

 Music

 Pangborn never discussed his early musical training in detail with anyone in the science fiction, fantasy, or mystery fields.
 It was known that he studied the piano and violin, but that was all.
 In 2003, however, a large stack of handwritten music manuscripts were discovered in the attic of the Bearsville house in which he died.
 These manuscripts included original string quartets, sonatas, nocturnes, and other orchestral forms written by Pangborn during his music conservatory days.

-The scores are now being converted to digital notation files that will allow MIDI playback, so they can finally be heard.